 - term-time working where the employee does not work during school holidays but remains employed

-In order to be a valid under the legislation, the request must:
+In order to be a valid request under the legislation, the request must:

 - state that it is being made under s.80F Employment Rights Act 1996